Ohio Turnpike: History

+In 1991, exit 4A was opened to serve Interstate 75.

+On December 29, 1992, the unnumbered interchange at SR 49 was opened.
+There are no ramp tolls at this interchange; the Westgate toll barrier was, at the same time, demolished and replaced by a new Westgate Toll barrier, which is located east of SR 49.

+In 1994, ticket dispensers were added to interchanges in order to reduce congestion.

+Many infill interchanges were added in the 1990s.
+Exit 6A was opened on December 15, 1994, and exit 7A was opened the next year on December 13.
+This was followed by exit 3B on December 20, 1996, exit 5A on February 6, 1997, and exit 2A on November 18, 1998.

+In December 2001, construction was completed on a project to reconstruct exit 11 to add new ramps to Interstate 77, in addition to replacing and expanding the toll plaza and ramps, the former of which was left in as truck parking space.

+The Ohio Turnpike Commission began phasing in distance-based exit numbers in 1998.
+In September 2002, the sequential numbering system was retired.

 Governor Taft asked the Ohio Turnpike Commission to work with ODOT and the OSHP to formulate a plan to encourage truck traffic to use the turnpike instead of parallel highways, improving the safety of those other roadways.
 The three organizations created a plan with three points.
 The truck speed limit was increased from 55 to 65 mph for consistency with the automobile limits.
 Enforcement of truck weight and speed limits on parallel highways was increased, and truck toll rates were lowered in a trial.
 The speed limit increase took effect on September 8, 2004.